How to integrate Pdfmonkey MCP with LlamaIndex

 Introduction

 This guide walks you through connecting Pdfmonkey to LlamaIndex using the Composio tool router.
-By the end, you'll have a working Pdfmonkey agent that can generate pdf invoices from my template, download latest generated contract pdf file, create a new proposal template for sales, delete old pdf documents by document id through natural language commands.
+By the end, you'll have a working Pdfmonkey agent that can generate pdf invoices from your template, download latest generated contract pdf file, create a new proposal template for sales through natural language commands.

 This guide will help you understand how to give your LlamaIndex agent real control over a Pdfmonkey account through Composio's Pdfmonkey MCP server.